Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Februari 2025 01.29.03 UTC
+- WIB: Minggu, 2 Februari 2025 02.17.50 UTC
-- WITA: Minggu, 2 Februari 2025 02.29.03 UTC
+- WITA: Minggu, 2 Februari 2025 03.17.50 UTC
-- WIT: Minggu, 2 Februari 2025 03.29.03 UTC
+- WIT: Minggu, 2 Februari 2025 04.17.50 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: motivational
+Kategori: inspirational